-- Sometime the student-supervisor relationship breaks down because your supervisor has accepted a post ay some other institution and you do not want to move to that institution. - At least in this case the breakdown is not an acrimonious one. - The department does have a certain responsibility to you, and should make appropriate arrangements.
+- Sometime the student-supervisor relationship breaks down because your supervisor has accepted a post at some other institution and you do not want to move to that institution. - At least in this case the breakdown is not an acrimonious one. - Your university and department does have a certain responsibility to you, and should make appropriate arrangements.